top of page

 Vertigo

-In this work, I show my vision of the world on the top of Table Mountain,Cape Town, South Africa, by an IR modified camera, that allows the IR light to give its contribution to the scene.
+In this work, I show my vision of people on the top of Table Mountain,Cape Town, South Africa, by an IR modified camera, that allows the IR light to give its contribution to the scene.
 I feel a particular intoxication in even moderate altitudes, because in my childhood I loved climbing, and once I fell from a branch.
 It took me several years to climb back up without feeling a helpless vertigo, which has now turned into a subtle pleasure, like tasting a forbidden fruit.

 bottom of page